Click to toggle navigation menu.

 How do I lower my cyber insurance premium?

 The single most effective action is documenting and strengthening your security controls before your next renewal.
 MFA across all users, EDR on all endpoints, and immutable backups with tested restores are the three controls that move the needle most.
-The stronger your documented posture, the more pricing leverage you have at renewal.
-See our full checklist: Cyber Insurance Requirements: The Minimum Controls Checklist for SMBs and MSPs.
+See our full checklist: Cyber Insurance Requirements Checklist.

 Does location affect cyber insurance cost?

 Yes, though it is the least influential pricing factor compared to revenue, industry, and controls.
-States with strict privacy laws and plaintiff-friendly courts, including California, New York, and Illinois, tend to run 10 to 24% above the national average because breach response costs more there.
+States with strict privacy laws and plaintiff-friendly courts, including California, New York, and Illinois, tend to run 10 to 24% above the national average.
 States with lighter regulatory environments run 10 to 15% below average.

 What deductible should I choose?